influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/guides/backup-and-restore.md

 #### Issue 2: Restore a backup created prior to version 1.2.0

-InfluxEnterprise introduced incremental backups in version 1.2.0.
+InfluxDB Enterprise introduced incremental backups in version 1.2.0.
 To restore a backup created prior to version 1.2.0, be sure to follow the syntax for [restoring from a full backup](#syntax-for-a-restore-from-a-full-backup).